 Type: Walking, cycling, aquatics, and resistance training1,2, 6,7,8

 Frequency: Three times per week

 Exercise sessions can be used on days alternating with chemotherapy treatments.
 This allows clients to adapt to the exercise program while maintaining tolerance to adjuvant therapies for breast cancer.
-Yoga has been used to address persistent fatigue and emotional well-being.9 Progressions of aerobic activities are recommended for up to 80% of Vo2 maximum for 45 ...
+Yoga has been used to address persistent fatigue and emotional well-being.9 Progressions of aerobic activities are recommended for up to 80% of Vo2 maximum for 45 minutes, five ...